thawn/ttmp32gme/README.md

 # ttmp32gme
 a tool to create tiptoi gme files from mp3 files.
 Also creates a printable sheet to play the music.

+## Features
+* convert music/audiobook albums from mp3 to gme format playable with the tiptoi pen.
+* automatic generation of control sheets that allow to control playback of music/audiobook.
+* flexible print layouts for various applications (see below).
+* automatic readout of id3 tags to get album and track info (including embedded cover images).
+* add cover images for nicer print layout.

 ## Installation
 * Mac/Win: download the executables from the (https://github.com/thawn/ttmp32gme/releases)[releases page].
 Put them somewhere and run them.
 Open localhost:10020 with a browser of your choice (except Internet Explorer).
 Printing was tested to work with Chrome and Firefox.
 * linux: run the perl sources (see below)